 Family Justice Services response to COVID-19

-Based on orders from the Provincial Health Officer, in-person services are not currently offered at Family Justice Centres and Justice Access Centres.
+Based on the recommendations from the Provincial Health Officer, in-person services are not currently offered at Family Justice Centres and Justice Access Centres.
+In-person services will resume once local offices have communicable disease plans in place and it is considered safe and appropriate to do so.

 - This includes Self-Help Resource Rooms and services provided by justice partners located in the Justice Access Centres

 Family Justice Services Division (FJSD) continues to provide a full range of services by telephone and videoconferencing.

 Family Justice Counsellors and Child Support Officers are available to provide dispute resolution services to families through videoconferencing.